kulturbande/Suite/Readme.md

 	git submodule update
 	npm install

+Copy the _aws.json to aws.json if you want to use Amazon S3

+	cp suites/_aws.json suites/aws.json

 ### Start Server

 The redis - server needs to be started first.
 This can be easily done by running ```redis-server /path/to/redis.conf```.
 In case of Ubuntu it should be: